 STO – Select-to-Order

 Think of this as a “build-your-own” approach with total independence.
-Customers can select individual components from a menu of options, and each selection is independent of the others.
+Customers can configure products from a menu of options, and each selection is independent of the others.
 No rules, no dependencies—just pure customization.

 Use Case: Great for products with modular parts where every component is compatible with the rest.